YaannSloot/NoodleBot/README.md

 * A computer that can run the jar without crashing (If this happens your JRE might be too out of date)

 Recommended hardware requirements:
-* 4GB or more of ram
+* 4 GB or more of ram
 * Quad core processor
 * Java 8 or greater